RIDICS/Loading-Visualization/README.md

 turns it off if the element is too small.
 If the argument is omitted or set to anything else than `"true"` the percentage counter will not be shown.

-### Changing labels and percentages
+### Changing percentages

-Labels can be changed even after element was added to html and shown on page.
-It can be done with JavaScript function `.setAttribute("data-label", "new_label");` applied on selected element.
+Percentages can be turned on and off even after element was added to html and shown on page.
+It can be done with JavaScript function
+`.setAttribute("data-percentage", "true");` applied on selected element.
 Item can be selected by multiple ways, the easiest is by id - `document.getElementById("id");`.

-The same applies on percentages but the `data-percentage` label has only two possible outcomes.
-When it contains `true`, percentages are shown, when it contains anything else or nothing, percentages are hidden.
+To turn the percentage off use `.removeAttribute("data-percentage")`.

 ### Example usage